dzwang91/STAT371/timetable.md

 css: /css/wide_table.css
 ---

+**Note: You are welcome to use the slides/notes for yourself, for teaching, or for any other noncommercial purpose.
+If you use extracts from these materials, please make sure that their origin is shown.
+The author assumes no liability or responsibility for any errors or omissions.**

 | # | Date | Topic    | Lecture Slides/Notes         |Codes      |Summary Notes  | Announcement| Extra reading |